wolfgangunger/copy-dynamo-lambda/README.md

-# copy-dynamo-lambda
+# dynamo-copy-lambda
-copy-dynamo-tables with lambda
+create a lambda function to copy data from one dynamodb table to another